 Twilight Zone Tower of Terror Sunset Boulevard Disney’s Hollywood Studios

 Looming ominously at the end of Sunset Boulevard is the rundown Hollywood Tower Hotel, home to one of the premiere thrill rides at Disney’s Hollywood Studios – The Twilight Zone Tower of Terror.
-The Tower of Terror sends guests plummeting and speeding upward again and again and again — a far cry from the ride that debuted in July 1994 with only one big drop.
+The Tower of Terror sends guests plummeting and speeding upward again and again and again.
 This exhilarating ride lives up to its name!

 Height requirement for this attraction is 40 inches (102 cm).

 Accessibility: Guests must transfer to a standard wheelchair for the queue and then transfer to the ride vehicle.
 Video Captioning and Language Translation Devices are available.
 Service animals are not permitted on this attraction.

 Warnings: The repeated drops can be jarring to guests with sensitive backs or other medical concerns.
 Pregnant women or others with medical considerations are advised against riding this attraction.

 This attraction is very dark and is probably not advisable for folks with a fear of the dark or claustrophobia.
 In addition, those with a fear of heights may be upset at certain points during the ride.

 Just before you board the elevator for the ride, there is an exit for those who change their minds at the last minute.
 Be sure to let the Cast Member know if you wish to exit at this point.

 If you’ve ever seen a commercial advertising this ride, you may think you stand during it.
 In actuality, you’re seated and restrained by a seat belt.